Nov. 7 in Music History: Happy Birthday, Joni Mitchell

 1975 - Elton John started a three-week run at No. 1 on the U.S. album chart with Rock Of The Westies, the singer's tenth studio album and seventh U.S. No. 1.

-1975 - A new world record was set for continuous guitar string plucking by Steve Anderson who played for 114 hours and 17 minutes.
+1975 - A new world record was set for continuous guitar-string plucking by Steve Anderson, who played for 114 hours and 17 minutes.

-1979 - The Rose, starring Bette Midler as a rock singer who hits the big time, opens in theaters.
-The film is based on the life of Janis Joplin, but filmmakers can't secure the rights to use her image or story.
-Midler gets an Oscar nomination for Best Actress for the role.
+1979 - The Rose, a film starring Bette Midler as a rock singer who hits the big time, opened in theaters.
+The film is based on the life of Janis Joplin, but filmmakers couldn’t secure the rights to use her image or story.
+Midler received an Oscar nomination for Best Actress for the role.
+Meanwhile, the film’s theme song, “The Rose,” written by Amanda McBroom, would go on to become one of Midler’s biggest hit singles and earned her a Grammy Award for Best Female Pop Vocal Performance.

 1981 - Hall and Oates started a two-week run at No. 1 on the U.S. singles chart with "Private Eyes", the duo's third U.S. No. 1, a No. 32 hit in the U.K.